LiemDQ/LiemDQ.github.io/content/posts/desalination.md

 {{< youtube IBwkgrwZYNU >}}
 </figure>

-And this is only a fraction of the plant's functionality!
-Depending on the quality of the membrane and permeate, sometimes an additional pass is needed, called Brackish Water Reverse Osmosis (BWRO).
-In addition, the plant needs systems for prefiltering the water and handling all the sludge that gets separated out, a post-treatment system that adds minerals, disinfects and adjusts the pH, and antiscaling systems that flush out minerals from the RO membranes to prevent fouling.

 All of this is only a fraction of the plant's functionality!
 Depending on the quality of the membrane and permeate, sometimes an additional pass is needed, called [Brackish Water Reverse Osmosis](https://www.membranechemicals.com/water-treatment/brackish-water-reverse-osmosis/) (BWRO).
 In addition, the plant requires systems for pre-filtering the water and handling all the sludge that gets separated out, a post-treatment system that adds minerals, disinfects and adjusts the pH, anti-scaling systems that flush out mineral deposits from the RO membranes to prevent fouling, and more.

 Today, about 1% of the world's drinking water is provided through desalination.
 This is likely going to rise as water security issues become more pressing, particularly in the Middle-East.
 The amount of desalination plants being built is rising, thanks to the dropping costs, and has now reached over 100,000,000 cubic meters _per day_.